fb pixel

 How long do transplanted hairs last?

-What are the complications of hair transplant surgery?
+What are the risks and complications of hair restoration?

 Have a Question?